Home Decorating Ideas on a Budget

 12. Be intentional

 Before you start collecting items for decoration, think of your plan and the vision for your place.
 Having some ideas in mind—like adding lamps or rugs, or bringing in some fresh plants—will give you direction for your projects.

 When you have a plan, you’re more likely to stay within budget when decorating, or doing anything else for that matter.

 Purchasing large furniture pieces, like headboards, can rack up quite a bill.
-That’s why DIY is one of the best cheap apartment decorating ideas.
+That’s why our favourite tip for decorating on a budget is to DIY!
 Consider building your own headboard out of wood.
 Keep the design simple or go for something more intricate, depending on your woodworking abilities.
 In the end, the piece you create will be both beautiful and special, because you built it with your own hands.

 By crafting your own art, you’ll have pieces that match your personality, and make for great conversation starters when guests come over.
 No matter the level of your art skills, you can paint a beach scene, landscape, or field of flowers.

 If you’re not comfortable creating art on your own, head to a local paint and wine night at an art studio.
 Most cities offer places for people to come in and create their art along with the help of instructors.

 15. Put decor on your gift list

 Whether it’s for your birthday, Christmas, or other occasion, provide some wish list items to your family and friends.
 Include anything from lamps to rugs to artwork to coffee tables.
 By receiving these items as gifts, you’ll not only save on cost, but also have meaningful pieces from the ones you love – it’s such an easy apartment decorating idea!